takuzuGame/Takuzu_graphic/README.md

 # Takuzu_graphic
-this is the graphic version of Takuzu game .Takuzu is a puzzle game that contain three levels, easy, medium and hard .
+This is the graphic version of Takuzu game .Takuzu is a puzzle game that use ones and zeros and it contain three levels, easy, medium and hard .

-to launch this game please execute the Main file .
+To launch this game please execute the Main file .